top of page

 • Flex Toy | Pediatric VRA Toy for Visual Reinforcement Audiometry

 Flex Toy is a simple, clinic-ready VRA toy designed to maintain engagement through variation during pediatric visual reinforcement audiometry testing.
-Button Flex Toy configurations (R=Right L=Left C=Center) FLEXTOY-C FLEXTOY-RL FLEXTOY-RLC Point of View Demonstration Single Center Box 2 Remote Controls Flex PC Audiometer Integration Includes $1,250 Right and Left Boxes 2 Remote Controls Flex PC Audiometer Integration Includes $2,250 Right, Left, and Center Boxes 2 Remote Controls Flex PC Audiometer Integration Includes $2,950 FLEX COMBINATION SYSTEMS Make any combination of Left, Right and Center reinforcers using the same remote control.
-(Maximum of 6 reinforcers) Includes Go To Combo Systems Pricing does not include the cost of shipping, applicable taxes, and installation.
-For a full cost breakdown, please request a quote and an authorized local representative for your area will be in touch with you shortly.
-International customers: Prices shown are in USD and exclude shipping, duties, and taxes.
-Get a Quote Brochure Next Level Traditional VRA Rotating light patterns that change on each activation for increased novelty and attention Flip up front cover for easy changing of toys Dual side speakers for improved sound quality Wireless communication with remote control Audiometer integration with GSI Audiostar Pro and Interacoustics Evo included Control of the VRA from your desktop computer (Flex PC) included The extra lights are very helpful during the initial conditioning to the task.
+Flex Toy Configurations FLEX COMBINATION SYSTEMS Make any combination of Left, Right and Center reinforcers using the same remote control.
+(Maximum of 6 reinforcers) Includes Go To Combo Systems (R=Right L=Left C=Center) FLEXTOY-C Single Center Box 2 Remote Controls Flex PC Audiometer Integration Includes $1,250 FLEXTOY-RL Point of View Demonstration Right and Left Boxes 2 Remote Controls Flex PC Audiometer Integration Includes $2,250 FLEXTOY-RLC Right, Left, and Center Boxes 2 Remote Controls Flex PC Audiometer Integration Includes $2,950 International customers: Prices shown are in USD and exclude shipping, duties, and taxes.
+Pricing does not include the cost of shipping, applicable taxes, and installation.
+Sold through authorized distributors .
+Pricing shown for transparency Get Flex Toy Quote Flex Toy Brochure Engagement Through Variation Flex Toy comes equipped with LED light panels that changes pattern on each activation.
+Included With Every Flex Toy (No Additional Cost) Cat (Left) Dog (Center) Bus (Right) Flex PC Remote Control (2) Audiometer Integration Optional Character Packages Add additional character sets — $150 per package (5 characters) Flex Toy's lift up cover is designed to make swapping characters between tests easy.
+Toy Story Cars Mickey and Friends Princesses William Baron, Au.D.
+I absolutely love the new wireless system.
+It has been great in the clinic.
+It really gets the children’s attention, and has helped me perform even better in the clinic!
+Jack Hitchens, Au.D.
+The extra lights are very helpful during the initial conditioning to the task.
 I was unsure about the school bus toy, but our unscientific research shows they seem to be more interested in it than the Disney characters.
-Jack Hitchens, Au.D.
-Included With Every Flex Toy (No Additional Cost) Cat (Left) Dog (Center) Bus (Right) Flex PC Remote Control (2) Audiometer Integration Optional Character Packages Add additional character sets — $150 per package (5 characters) Flex Toy's lift up cover is designed to make swapping characters between tests easy.
-Toy Story Cars Mickey and Friends Princesses The Remote TOY VIDEO For use with Flex VRA video systems For use with Flex VRA video systems ACTIVATORS Left (Blue), Right (Red), and Center (Green) LIGHTS ON/OFF Toggle the surrounding flashing LED light bar on/off LIGHTS ONLY For use with Flex VRA video systems For use with Flex VRA video systems.
-VOLUME CONTROL Volume up, down, and mute control of the VRA boxes DISTRACT Use the VRA box as a focal point to keep patients still during tympanometry, otoscopy, or OAE testing.
-CUSTOM
+The Remote Two Remote Controls Included With Every Flex Toy VRA TOY VIDEO For use with Flex VRA video systems For use with Flex VRA video systems ACTIVATORS Left (Blue), Right (Red), and Center (Green) LIGHTS ON/OFF Toggle the surrounding flashing LED light bar on/off LIGHTS ONLY For use with Flex VRA video systems For use with Flex VRA video systems.
+CUSTOM VOLUME CONTROL Volume up, down, and mute control of the VRA boxes DISTRACT Use the VRA box as a focal point to keep patients still during tympanometry, otoscopy, or OAE testing.

 • Flex VROCA Button | Pediatric VRA Response Button for Audiology Testing